Promise, I will write again soon.

 There were bits and pieces of conversation I can recall.
 Like that one night, I heard my eldest sister talking to some unseen people in the next room.
 I think they might be relatives for she talked freely with them.
 The conversation went like this:

 “Put out the light.”
 The voice of a man said.

 “Why would you want it out?” my sister asked.

 “Because I want to score.”
 Muffled giggles of a female.

 “You don’t need the light to be out for that.”
-I can hear the smile in my sister’s voice.
+I could hear the smile in my sister’s voice.

 “It makes me uncomfortable.
-I used to doing it in the dark.”
+I used to do it in the dark.”
 Said the man again.

 “Why not take the example of my father, your uncle.
 He doesn’t mind doing it in broad daylight.”
 My sister chuckled.

 And that’s all I can remember of that exchange.